carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 Having pertinent data structures that represent our queries to provide compile-time safety to our programs.

+#### What is a _valid query_?

+_"It depends"_.
+Both HRR and Opaleye will help us avoid making trivial mistakes, but neither is perfect.

 ---

 ## Sample application and design